 This game changing app will enable consumers, particularly young professionals the opportunity to take greater ownership of their financial future.
 Incent is a free web app and takes less than two minutes to sign up.
 Once logged in, customers are shown a history of their qualifying expenditure, how much they have accumulated in cryptocurrency and its current tradable value, which they can keep building or transfer out to cash.
 With Incent recycling revenue into the backing cryptocurrency, users’ reward values may grow significantly.
 This app is ideal for those who want to slowly dip their toes into the world of cryptocurrency.

 Incent has a 30 day free trial.
 Following the trial, there will be a monthly subscription cost.
 Through users’ spending, Incent expects them to receive rewards of up to twice the value of the subscription.
-The app is expected to help the average Australian grow their reward value to between $20 and $100 per month.
+The app aims to help the average Australian grow their reward value to between $20 and $100 per month.

 Incent differs from traditional loyalty reward programs in a few key ways.
 The app rewards users whenever and wherever they spend through any payment, whether it is bills, rent or utilities.
 It does not use any cards or require spending at specific stores for the consumer to be rewarded.
 Users are rewarded for every tracked expenditure.
 Unlike other loyalty programs, there is no points system determined by the merchant.
 Instead, Incent rewards its users with cryptocurrency – tradable value – that has the potential to increase with demand and they have the option to redeem whenever they choose.